jairus-m/cath-classification-cnn/README.md

 # Running Experiments

-NOTE: A Dockerfile is included to run the entire project within a container.
-Refer to the Dockerfile for build instructions.
+NOTE: Within `.devcontainer`, a Dockerfile and configuration file is included to run the entire project within a [dev container](https://code.visualstudio.com/docs/devcontainers/containers).

 ### 1. Activate the venv (w/ uv)
 - Run `uv venv` to initialize the venv